A confounding bridge approach for double negative control inference on causal effects: Discussion

 \section{Discussion}

-We propose a confounding bridge approach for negative control inference on causal effects.
+We propose an outcome confounding bridge approach for negative control/proximal inference on causal effects.
 We clarify the key assumptions and the roles of negative control outcome and exposure, and discuss robustness and sensitivity of the approach.
-Our approach enjoys the ease of implementation of standard parametric inference methods such as the GMM and two stage least square.
-Sometimes, it is of interest to consider a semiparametric or nonparametric confounding bridge, in which case, semiparametric methods such as sieve estimation \citep{ai2003efficient} can be applied.
-We establish the connection between the negative control approach and the influential instrumental variable approach.
-Under a linear structural model, we show double robustness property of the negative control estimator, a property known to hold in certain causal inference problems \citep{robins1994estimation,van2003unified,bang2005doubly,tchetgen2010doubly}.
+In the supplementary material, we provide some insights on the connection between the negative control and the instrumental variable approaches, focusing on estimation of a structural model.
+As we illustrate, an invalid instrumental variable that fails to be independent of the unmeasured confounder can be viewed as a negative control exposure, and a negative control outcome can be used to repair such an invalid IV by applying our double negative control adjustment.
+Under a linear structural model, we show double robustness property of the negative control estimator, in the sense that it is consistent if either the confounding bridge is correctly specified or the negative control exposure is a valid IV.

 Besides for causal effect evaluation, our approach has important implications for the design of observational studies.
-Even if an exposure or response factor is not relevant to the study in view, it is useful to collect them and use them as negative controls for the purpose of confounding diagnostic and bias adjustment.
-Time-series studies, such as the air pollution example we consider, are particularly well-suited for the proposed negative control approach, because negative controls can be constructed from observations of the exposure and outcome themselves; however in general, our approach requires one to collect extra data about negative control variables.
-For the instrumental variable design, we recommend that one collects negative control outcomes to enhance robustness of IV estimation.
+Even if an exposure or response factor is not directly relevant to the study variables in view, it is useful to collect them and use them as negative controls for the purpose of confounding diagnostic and bias adjustment.
+Time-series studies, such as the air pollution example we consider, are particularly well-suited for the proposed negative control approach, because negative controls can be constructed from observations of the exposure and outcome themselves.
+However, in general, our approach requires one to collect extra data about negative control variables.

 The negative control assumptions we present in this paper describe the general principles for selecting negative control variables, and the examples we give provide guidance for certain specific studies; but in general, subject matter knowledge about the data generating mechanism and the potentially unmeasured confounders, such as specificity of the exposure-outcome relation \citep{hill1965environment,lipsitch2010negative}, is indispensable to choose an appropriate negative control.